mayankdutta/programming_basics/configuration.md

 - Software config is important because new versions of software systems are created as they get changed for different OS
 - diff. functionalities that aren't present in the previous version might be needed.
 - config management is responsible for managing & controlling the costs & efforts involved in making changes to a system.
-- SRS design documents, source code, testing reports etc. These artifacts need to be accessed and modified by multiple team

 #### software config management.
 (SCM)
 SCM defines.